Meet the Changemakers

 Cristina has dedicated herself to improving the lives of women and girls.
-Her focus is on menstrual health since it cuts across education, health, water, sanitation and gender equality, and she argues that without funding menstrual health we are not going to reach any of the UN’s Sustainable Development Goals.
+Her focus on menstrual health and other underfunded areas of women's health is owing to the education, health, water, sanitation, and gender equality aspects women's health cuts across.
+Cristina believes that without funding these areas, the UN’s Sustainable Development Goals are unreachable.

-She was inspired by Bill Gates, who in a commencement speech in 2007 asked these questions: "Should our best minds be dedicated to our biggest problems?
+Cristina's dedication to the subject was inspired by Bill Gates, who, in a commencement speech in 2007, asked: "Should our best minds be dedicated to our biggest problems?
 Should the world’s most privileged people worry about the lives of the world’s least privileged?
 Don’t let complexity stop you.
 Be activists.
 Take on big inequities.
 It will be one of the greatest experiences of your life."

-Cristina has a background working in the bio-tech industry for Baxter International and following an MBA, she worked in the management consulting industry.
+Cristina has a background working in the biotech industry for Baxter International and, following an MBA, worked in the management consulting industry.
 She earned a Bachelor of Science in Biology from Tufts University, a Masters in Biotechnology from Northwestern and an MBA from The Tuck School of Business at Dartmouth College.
-She is originally from Indiana and currently lives in Stockholm, Sweden.